Parent Advisory Board

 In Africa, she has pioneered several intervention initiatives, policy, research projects and is a sought after conference speaker in her capacity as a Parent Representative and the Executive Director of AFPNC.
 Selina received a prestigious award in January 2019 from EFCNI for her outstanding work.

-Gigi is a the mother of a surviving twin son born at 24 weeks who is now legally blind.
-She is an International Coach Federation (ICF) accredited Professional Coach and a Trauma-Informed Certified Coach, and founder of GKF Coaching and Consulting.
+Gigi Khonyongwa-Fernandez, is the mother of four angel babies and a surviving twin born at 24 weeks.
+She is both an International Coach Federation (ICF) accredited Professional Coach and a Trauma-Informed Certified Coach, and founder of GKF Coaching and Consulting.
 Her niche areas are leadership and organisational wellness, NICU leaders/community, diversity, empowerment, and wellbeing.
 She is passionate about imbedding joy and clarity within leaders in any sector and throughout the workplace culture.
-Gigi’s clients range from individuals and professional teams to medium to large-size organizations across the healthcare, education and corporate sectors.
-She also partners with business-psychology consultancy groups to help them deliver on a range of leadership, diversity, and organisational development initiatives and is a vocal advocate for equity in the healthcare and educational realms.
+Gigi’s clients range from individuals and professional teams to medium to large-size organisations across the healthcare, education, faith-based, government, industry, and corporate sectors.
+She also partners with several consultancy groups to help them deliver on a range of leadership, diversity, and organisational development initiatives and is a vocal advocate for equity in the healthcare and educational realms.

 Alison was appointed as CEO to TinyLife, Northern Ireland’s(NI) only premature baby charity in April 2013.
 This unique charity delivers services to parents in the neonatal unit, in family homes and in local communities as well as leading on research, advocacy, training and campaigning for families of premature babies.